nicktrandafil/alonite/README.md

-Implements Remote Procedure Call on top of a Coroutine Runtime
+Implements a runtime on coroutines